GenerationSoftware/pt-v5-tpda-liquidator/README.md

 If a sale occurs in 2 days but the target time was 1, then the price will be half.
 Likewise, if a sale occurs in 1 day but the target was 2, then the price will be doubled.

 In this way, the algorithm will adjust the price until it stabilizes at the target time period.

+## Smoothing

+The TPDA Liquidation Pair offers smoothing, so that spikes in yield do not disrupt the auction price.

+Some yield sources may accrue in bursts; this means there would be periods of time where there is no yield, then large bursts of yield.
+This would not work well, as the algorithm needs consistent yield.

+For example, the Prize Pool in PoolTogether V5 will accrue reserve when the draw occurs.
+For a daily draw, this means that the reserve increases once per day.

+The TPDA LP also takes a "smoothing" parameter during construction.
+Smoothing is applied as a multiplier of the currently available balance.

+$$auctionTokens = (1 - smoothing) * availableBalance$$

+For example, if smoothing = 0.9 and there are 100 tokens available to auction, then only 10 will be made available.
+Each subsequent auction will be for 10% of the remaining tokens.